Posted On January 13, 2020 Reading Time: 11 minutes.

 Of the making of lists of books, there shall be no end.
 Nevertheless, herewith is one more.

 Set out below are 13 works that every white-collar lawyer – defense counsel, prosecutor or judge – should read.

-Why take on such a presumptuous project?
+Why such a presumptuous project?
 Three good reasons.

 First, lists start conversations.
 Although law is (or was) a “learned profession,” relatively few lawyers in my experience have read broadly or deeply since college.
 The press of work does not allow otherwise.
 Our professional learning is utilitarian, narrow, cramped and quickly (or gratefully) forgotten.